SandAI-org/MagiAttention/_pages/magiattn.md

 - The extremely long context length of video tokens, which reaching up to 4 million during training, results in prohibitive computational and memory overhead.
 Context-Parallelism (CP) is designed for dealing such long context challenge, but existing state-of-the-art CP methods<d-cite key="jacobs2023deepspeed,liu2023ringattentionblockwisetransformers,fang2024uspunifiedsequenceparallelism,gu2024loongtrainefficienttraininglongsequence,chen2024longvilascalinglongcontextvisual"></d-cite> face scalability limitations that face scalability limitations due to size constraints or the high communication overhead inherent in inefficient ring-style point-to-point (P2P) patterns.
 While recent efforts<d-cite key="wang2024datacentricheterogeneityadaptivesequenceparallelism,zhang2024dcp,ge2025bytescaleefficientscalingllm"></d-cite> dynamically adjust CP sizes to avoid unnecessary sharding and redundant communication for shorter sequences, they still incur extra memory overhead for NCCL buffers and involve complex scheduling to balance loads and synchronize across different subsets of ranks.

-- The combination of block-causal attention and Packing-and-Padding (PnP) introduces highly complex attention mask patterns with variable sequence lengths, which cannot be efficiently handled by existing attention implementations.
+- The combination of block-causal attention and Patch-and-Pack (PnP)<d-cite key="dehghani2023patchnpacknavit"></d-cite> introduces highly complex attention mask patterns with variable sequence lengths, which cannot be efficiently handled by existing attention implementations.

 To address the aforementioned challenges, we propose MagiAttention, which aims to support a wide variety of attention mask types (\emph{i.e.} kernel flexibility) while achieving linear scalability with respect to context-parallel (CP) size across a broad range of scenarios.
 Achieving this goal depends on meeting the following fundamental conditions: